-Allows you to integrate ArcGIS Server with your organization's existing web server.
+Allows you to integrate Portal for ArcGIS with your organization's existing web server.
 By including a web server in your site, you gain the ability to host web applications that use your GIS services.

 Allows you to use your organization's identity store and security policies at the web-tier level.
 For example, if you're using IIS, you can use Integrated Windows Authentication to restrict who enters the portal.
 You can also use Public Key Infrastructure (PKI) or any other identity store for which the web server has built-in or extensible support.
-This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and ArcGIS Server.
-For more information, see Configuring ArcGIS Server's authentication tier.
+This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and Portal for ArcGIS.

 Web Adaptor deployment scenarios

-The Web Adaptor is platform independent of ArcGIS Server; therefore, the Web Adaptor you deploy does not have to match the operating system platform of your ArcGIS Server site.
-For example, if you have a site comprised of Linux machines, you can deploy the ArcGIS Web Adaptor (IIS) or (Java Platform) to work with ArcGIS Server.
-Conversely, if you have a site comprised of Windows machines, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with ArcGIS Server.
+The Web Adaptor is platform independent of Portal for ArcGIS; therefore, the Web Adaptor you deploy does not have to match the operating system platform of your portal.
+For example, if your portal is running on Linux, you can deploy ArcGIS Web Adaptor (IIS) or (Java Platform) to work with Portal for ArcGIS.
+Conversely, if your portal is running on Windows, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with Portal for ArcGIS.

 The Web Adaptor setup experience

-The Web Adaptor has its own setup and installation guide which is separate from the ArcGIS Server installation.
+The Web Adaptor has its own setup and installation guide which is separate from the Portal for ArcGIS installation.
 You must install the Web Adaptor on a machine running a web server.
-This can be a machine already running an ArcGIS Server site or a separate machine.
+This can be a machine already running Portal for ArcGIS or a separate machine.

 Three setups are available for the Web Adaptor and, depending on your web server and operating system, you will choose one of them:

-- ArcGIS Web Adaptor (IIS) setup allows ArcGIS Server to integrate with your IIS web server running on Windows.
+- ArcGIS Web Adaptor (IIS) setup allows Portal for ArcGIS to integrate with your IIS web server running on Windows.
 For more information, see Installing ArcGIS Web Adaptor (IIS).